scmor3/live-music-curator/docs/GENERAL_NOTES.md

 # General Notes (high level)

 What?
-A web app that generates a Spotify playlist of artists performing on a selected date in a particular user's spotify account.
+A web app that generates a Spotify playlist for the user of artists performing on a selected date in a selected city.

 Why?
 I want to have a simple passive way of exploring what live music is available in a given place on a given date.
 Other solutions don't solve this in the way I want.
 Some other solutions include: